Scott-Simmons/sifo/README.md

 Much of the functionality is unit tested.
 More work can be done on the test suite.

-Currently, end-to-end testing is not implemented.
-This is due to the challenges in setting up a suitable test environment for the end-to-end tests to interact with a real `backblaze` cloud environment.
+End-to-end testing is not implemented.
+There are practical challenges involved setting up a suitable test environment for the end-to-end tests that can interact with a real `backblaze` cloud environment.

-The test coverage can be found by running `make test`

 ##### Notes:

-###### The TLDR use case: TODO CLEAN THIS UP

-The use case is very simple.
-If a local machine bricks itself, `sifo` supports the restoration of the the state of the files onto a new machine.

-Restoring accidental deletions on a local machine from the cloud is not part of the use case.

-Restoring corrupted data on a local machine from the cloud is not part of the use case.

-Historical data access is not part of the use case.
-Snapshotting is out of scope.

-The use case is: Replicate the state of local disk to the cloud periodically.

 Currently, `sifo` does not support dependencyless configuration encryption.
 If you want to encrypt your configuration, you can do so by downloading `rclone` and setting it up by following [the docs](https://rclone.org/docs/#configuration-encryption).